Conditions in reception facilities

 Conditions in federal reception centres

 There is a chaplaincy service in every federal centre.
-Protestant and catholic chaplains spiritually accompany asylum seekers.
-They often play an important social role, as they provide an open ear to asylum seekers’ worries, and they sometimes call attention to problems in the centres.
+Protestant and catholic chaplains spiritually accompany asylum applicants.
+They often play an important social role, as they provide an open ear to asylum applicants’ worries, and they sometimes call attention to problems in the centres.
 Between July 2016 and December 2018, a pilot project with Muslim chaplains was set up in the test centre in Zurich,[14] which was evaluated as very positive.[15]
 In January 2021, another pilot project started with Muslim chaplains in the federal asylum centres, after its prolongation[16] in January 2022.
 Due to the positive effects shown in the evaluation study,[17] the SEM is definitively introducing Muslim chaplaincy in the Federal Asylum Centres.
-In order to ensure the long-term financing of this service, an amendment to the Asylum Act is required.[18]
+In order to ensure the long-term financing of this service, an amendment to the Asylum Act would be required.[18]

 Use of physical force and violence episodes in the federal asylum centres